This is one of the most common questions I receive:

 But what makes me able to make a living at writing is that I’ve found my voice, and I’ve found the writing style that works well for me.

 Be honest with yourself.
-If you think you’re a great writer, you certainly might be—but you might also not be.
+If you think you’re a great writer, you certainly might be—but you also might not be.
 Don’t let your ego get the best of you!
-Remember that you can always learn much from other writers, and you can always get better at writing.
+Remember that you can always learn a lot from other writers, and you can always get better at writing.
 Find your voice, keep writing, and opportunities will come up for you.

 2) What can I do to build my portfolio and my audience?